 Surely you/we must have to comply with regulations, your rules and so on?

 Yes!
-Our land use is zoned “commercial” at Ruapehu District Council as well as with our landlord i.e. it is not “residential”.
+Our land use is zoned “industrial” at Ruapehu District Council as well as with our landlord i.e. it is not “residential”.
 Our commercial land use borders properties at Para Street which potentially affects Units 13 [6 & 8 Para St], 21 [10 Para St], 22 & 23 [12 Para St] & 24 [20 Para St].
 Compliance with all appropriate legislation is required, but essentially if your land use does not upset neighbours and is commercial and associated with either Club Wairua or the Tiny House Workshop you can do whatever you like.
 You do not need a building certificate for portables, or Tiny Homes or Houses on Wheels or any building under 20 square metres.
 The Site Manager does not permit the construction of permanent structures or residential without some commercial activity associated with Club Wairua or TTHW.
 We really try hard to encourage you, rather than limit you with rules.
 The boss calls this “lifting you up”, a phrase he says he learned when he lived in Samoa.

 So then what are the rules/expectations of Club Members?